 Registration materials are mailed during the summer by the School of Graduate Studies to all new and returning students.
-Students register by paying their fees or by completing a "Request to Register without Payment" form.
+Students register by paying their fees or "Requesting to Register without Payment" via ACORN.

 New Ph.D. students: New Ph.D. students must meet with the Graduate Director and their Advisory Committees during the late August/September enrollment period to prepare their doctoral programs and to complete their enrollment form.